 You will be entitled to have your immigration permission (Stamp 4) extended to ensure that you receive the full 6 months grace period.
-(The issue of a new Irish Residence Permit (
+(The issue of a new Irish Residence Permit (IRP) is subject to the normal fee of €150).

 (Example: Non-EEA national is made redundant with 2 months still to run on their immigration permission.
-On presentation to an immigration officer or counter staff they will be en
+On presentation to an immigration officer or counter staff they will be entitled to be registered for a further 4 months on Stamp 4).